jelsonjay/typescript/README.md

-learn TypeScipt, all valid JavaScript
+learn TypeScipt, all valid avascript

 code is also TypeScript code